Edgar Henry Banger: Career

-Banger's most famous was Koko the Pup for DC Thomson's Magic, and also Dully Duckling which appeared in Sunny Stories through late 40s and into the 50s.
+Banger's most famous was Koko the Pup for DC Thomson's Magic, and also Dilly Duckling which appeared in Sunny Stories through late 40s and into the 50s.

 His artwork was also well recognised through Norfolk, being a regular cartoonist for the local papers such as The Eastern Daily Press and the Evening News.
 He was a Norwich City Football Club and contributed to their paper The Pink Un, in which a lot of his tongue in cheek cartoons were mostly football based.
 He was famous for the characters Canary and Dumpling featuring debonair characters with a cartoon Canary or Dumpling head in the Norwich city Colours.
 A lot of his cartoons were monogrammed HB, Bang, or Harry Banger.

 Where he worked

-Banger mostly worked from his small studio room in the back of the terrace house that he lived in at Wood Street, Norwich, with his wife Maud Banger, daughter Yvonne, and sons Ray and Neville.
+Banger mostly worked from his small studio room in the back of the terrace house that he lived in at Wood Street, Norwich, with his wife Maud Banger.